 “One of the keys to unlocking growth is scaling-back years of disastrous regulations unilaterally imposed by our out-of-control bureaucracy.
 Regulations have grown into a massive, job-killing industry – and the regulation industry is one business I will put an end to.”

-President Trump has continued to rail against regulations, going so far as to create a new White House position, dubbed the “special adviser on regulatory issues.”
+President Trump has continued to rail against regulations.
+He went so far as to create a new White House position, dubbed the “special adviser on regulatory issues.”

-Trump tagged billionaire casino owner Carl Icahn for the newly-minted position in December, saying, “His help on the strangling regulations that our country is faced with will be invaluable.”
+Trump tagged billionaire casino owner Carl Icahn for the new position in December.
+Said Trump: “His help on the strangling regulations that our country is faced with will be invaluable.”

 Said Icahn in a statement issued by the Trump transition team in December: